Enemy drone that killed US troops in Jordan was mistaken for a US drone, preliminary report suggests

-WASHINGTON — (AP) — An enemy drone that killed three American troops and wounded dozens of others in Jordan may have been confused with an American drone returning to the U.S. installation, two U.S. officials said Monday.
+WASHINGTON — (AP) — U.S. forces may have mistaken an enemy drone for an American one and let it pass unchallenged into a desert base in Jordan where it killed three U.S. troops and wounded dozens more, officials said Monday.

+Details of the Sunday attack emerged as President Joe Biden faced a difficult balancing act, blaming Iran and looking to strike back in a forceful way without causing any further escalation of the Gaza conflict.

-As the enemy drone was flying in at a low altitude, a U.S. drone was returning to the small desert installation known as Tower 22 and may have been let pass by mistake, according to a preliminary report cited by the officials, who were not authorized to comment and insisted on anonymity,
+As the enemy drone was flying in at a low altitude, a U.S. drone was returning to the small installation known as Tower 22, according to a preliminary report cited by two officials, who were not authorized to comment and insisted on anonymity,

-As a result, there was no effort to shoot down the enemy drone that hit the outpost early Sunday morning.
-The U.S. troops at the outpost use trailers for their sleeping quarters.
+As a result, there was no effort to shoot down the enemy drone that hit the outpost.
+One of the trailers where troops sleep sustained the brunt of the strike, while surrounding trailers got limited damage from the blast and flying debris.

-Officials said that of the 34 wounded troops, most had cuts, bruises, traumatic brain injuries and similar wounds.
-Eight were medically evacuated and the most seriously hurt service member is in critical but stable condition.
+Aside from the soldiers killed, the Pentagon said more than 40 troops were wounded in the attack, most with cuts, bruises, brain injuries and similar wounds.
+Eight were medically evacuated, including three who were going to Landstuhl Regional Medical Center in Germany.
+The other five, who suffered minor brain injuries, were expected to return to duty.

+Asked if the failure to shoot down the enemy drone was “human error," Pentagon spokeswoman Sabrina Singh responded that the U.S. Central Command was still assessing the matter.

+The Pentagon identified those killed in the attack as Sgt.
+William Jerome Rivers, 46, of Carrollton, Ga.; Spc.
+Kennedy Ladon Sanders, 24, of Waycross, Ga., and Spc.
+Breonna Alexsondria Moffett, 23, of Savannah, Ga.

+The three U.S. Army Reserve soldiers were assigned to the 718th Engineer Company, 926th Engineer Battalion, 926th Engineer Brigade in Fort Moore, Georgia.

-Explanation for how the enemy drone evaded U.S. air defenses on the installation came as the White House said Monday it’s not looking for war with Iran even as President Joe Biden vows retaliatory action.
+The explanation for how the enemy drone evaded U.S. air defenses came as the White House said Monday it’s not looking for war with Iran even as Biden vows retaliatory action.
 The Democratic administration believes Tehran was behind the strike.

-Biden met with members of his national security team in the White House Situation Room to discuss the latest developments.
+Biden met with national security advisers in the White House Situation Room to discuss the latest developments and potential retaliation.

+“There’s no easy answer here,” said National Security Council spokesman John Kirby.
+“And that’s why the president is meeting with his national security team weighing the options before him.”

 The brazen attack, which the Biden administration blames on Iranian-based proxies, adds another layer of complexity to an already tense Mideast situation as the Biden administration tries to keep the Israel-Hamas war from expanding into a broader regional conflict.

-National Security Council spokesman John Kirby reiterated a day after Biden promised to "hold all those responsible to account at a time and in a manner (of) our choosing" that the U.S. administration wasn't seeking to get into another conflict in the Middle East.
+Biden promised on Sunday to “hold all those responsible to account at a time and in a manner (of) our choosing” but said the U.S. wasn’t seeking to get into another conflict in the Middle East.

-But Kirby also made clear that the American patience has worn thin after more than two months of attacks by Iranian proxies on U.S. troops in Iraq, Syria and Jordan and on the U.S. Navy and commercial vessels in the Red Sea.
-The groups — including Yemen’s Houthi rebels and Iraq based Kataeb Hezbollah — say the attacks are in response to Israel’s ongoing to military operations in Gaza.
+Kirby also made clear that American patience has worn thin after more than two months of attacks by Iranian proxies on U.S. troops in Iraq, Syria and Jordan and on U.S. Navy and commercial vessels in the Red Sea.
+The proxy groups — including Yemen’s Houthi rebels and Iraq based Kataeb Hezbollah — say the attacks are in response to Israel’s ongoing military operations in Gaza.

-“We are not looking for a war with Iran,” Kirby told NBC’s “Today” show. ”We are not looking to escalate the conflict in the region. … Obviously, these attacks keep coming.
-We’ll keep looking at the options.
-I can’t speak for the supreme leader or what he wants or he doesn’t want.
-I can tell you what we want.
-What we want is a stable, secure, prosperous Middle East, and we want these attacks to stop.”
+“We are not looking for a war with Iran," Kirby told reporters.
+“That said, this was a very serious attack.
+It had lethal consequences.
+We will respond, and we respond appropriately.”

 Iran on Monday denied it was behind the Jordan strike.

+Kirby said that U.S. officials are still working through determining which militant group was behind the attack.
+He noted that Iran has longed equipped and trained the militias.

-Republicans have laid blame on Biden for doing too little to deter Iranian militias, which have carried out some 150 attacks on U.S. troops in region since the start of the war.
+Republicans have laid blame on Biden for doing too little to deter Iranian militias, which have carried out approximately 165 attacks on U.S. troops in the region since the start of the war.

-“Biden’s response to these attacks has been disorganized, ineffective, and weak,” Republican National Committee spokesman Jake Schneider said in a statement.
-“Now, more Americans have lost their lives because of Biden’s incompetence.”

 Republican presidential front-runner Donald Trump on Sunday called the attack “yet another horrific and tragic consequence of Joe Biden’s weakness and surrender.”